 One of the problems that people face as they search for that perfect average household temperature is that the perfect temperature changes with circumstances.
 As a result, people historically have needed to manually adjust their thermostats based on the situation:

 In the past, when people forgot to set their thermostats, they consumed energy unnecessarily.
-Your average house temperature can now be achieved at any given time if you purchase a programmable thermostat.
+Your average house temperature can be achieved at any time if you purchase a programmable thermostat.
 This technology can take these circumstances into account, and many now include the ability to set the thermostat remotely if you’re not home.
-During the installation process, you can program your thermostats to deliver specific temperatures at set times of the day.
-These preferences can be programmed for weeks or months at a time.
-The specified temperatures can then be changed and adjusted by using the accompanying smartphone app.
-This allows homeowners to reset their home's temperature from anywhere.

 Achieving your average home temperature does not always directly involve your thermostat.
-There are other ways to reduce your energy consumption while keeping your house properly heated and comfortable.
+There are other ways to reduce energy consumption while keeping your house properly heated and comfortable.
 Ideas include:

 Living with a house temperature that’s comfortable is a matter of supply and demand.
 You must measure your family's desired comfort against the price you're willing to pay for your winter heating bills.
 Every home and family have different needs, so you should start by defining those needs and making sure that you’re warm and comfortable when relaxing at home.

-Employing the strategies above may help you find a comfortable thermostat setting in the winter that doesn't depend completely on your furnace and its associated expenses.
-You should still consult multiple resources to come up with the best plan for consuming energy—you can start by working with Direct Energy.
-Sign up for an energy plan with Direct Energy and you'll get the tools you need to track your usage and stay energy-efficient.
+Sign up for an energy plan with Direct Energy, and you'll get the tools you need to track your usage and stay energy-efficient.
 We help people all over Alberta achieve the home temperature they desire while pursuing ideas that keep their energy consumption levels to a minimum.

 Note: These tips are suggested as general practices.
 However, actual results may vary.